Fleets of rafts invade the Chattahoochee River, there's music in the air and SweetWater beers are passed around Columbus’ Uptown district.

 At 6 p.m. on Friday the party gets started on Broadway Street when it's closed off for a block party and live music.
 Past musicians have included Fire Mountain, Sailing to Denver and country singer Kristina Murray.
 Glasses of SweetWater beer go down nicely with Nashville's travelling musicians.

 Early next morning, 1000 rafters make their way down stream every hour, on the hour.
 Rafting is discounted between 9 a.m. and 3 p.m. to $25 per person.
 If you're up for even more of a challenge and have a bit of extra cash to spend, ‘The Challenge’ run kicks off at 4 p.m and sees competitors taking on rougher rapids than the regular rafting, for $45 per person.
 Afterwards you can look forward to the Powerhouse Paddler Party which overlooks the Waveshaper Rapid where competitors have been battling with the water all day long.
-Competitors receive a complementary wristband and souvenir cup and over 21s receive a ticket for a glass of SweetWater beer, which hits the spot after a hard hour's paddling.
+Competitors receive a complementary wristband and souvenir cup.
+Over 21s receive a ticket for a SweetWater beer - even tastier after a hard hour's paddling.

 Whether you’re drinking down SweetWater's finest in Uptown or paddling yourself downstream, Columbus is sure to show you a grand old (beer-based) time.

-- Get there: Columbus Metropolitan Airport is the closest airport.
+- Get there: Columbus Metropolitan Airport is the closest.

 - Stay: Most hotels are located around the main state highway so they're easy to reach.

 *We do our very best to verify the dates of our events but please check with the official event provider before booking your flights.
 We would hate for you to be disappointed!